twbs/blog/_posts/2012-04-27-talking-about-bootstrap.md

 ## Name

 Casually, it's just Bootstrap.
-That's noun and verb, for those wondering&mdash;Bootstrap the project and "to Bootstrap a project", respectively.
+That's noun and verb, for those wondering—Bootstrap the project and "to Bootstrap a project", respectively.
 Formally, we call it Twitter Bootstrap, a change that came with v2.0.0.
 Previously we called it "Bootstrap, from Twitter" to emphasize the project over our employer, but it just became too verbose and awkward to say.

-Related, the shorthand abbreviation we use is BS&mdash;not TB, TBS, or TwBs.
+Related, the shorthand abbreviation we use is BS—not TB, TBS, or TwBs.
 I don't know why, but this feels better than TB since that's the name of an infectious disease and all that.

 ## Description